jyeags45/PyCitySchools/README.md

 The code for this assgnment can be found in the jupyter notebook file titled PyCitySchool_Mod4.ipynb with the resources used in the csv files underneath.

+The written analysis portion can be found in the linked word doc as well as a txt file, for the txt file it displays as three lines unless the txt file is view raw, then it will print the proper formating